yan-elena/yan-elena.github.io/index.md

 My research interests center around multi-agent systems and engineering methodologies, with the aim of deploying regulated, adaptive and trustworthy systems.
 My current research focuses on the development of a model and mechanisms for multi-agent systems able to self-regulate and adapt regulations for a trustworthy and sustainable industry of future.
 Some keywords are:

-- Multi-Agent Systems
 - Regulation Management
 - Regulation Adaptation
-- Explainable Agents
+- Explainable Agency
+- Multi-Agent Systems

 Find more in my CV here: [Elena Yan's CV](assets/pdf/yan_elena_cv_latest.pdf) If you are interested in my work, please feel free to drop me an email: [elena.yan@emse.fr](mailto:elena.yan@emse.fr)